Gorilla Trekking Uganda Safari Tours Adventures to Bwindi Impenetrable Park Uganda

 In this sector, there are 3 gorilla families namely

-This family was initially led by Rukina but he was struck by lightening to death in 2015.
+This family was initially led by Rukina but he was struck by lightning to death in 2015.
 This resulted in a junior and inexperienced silver back Mukiza to take leadership of the group, after a short period of time mukiza was attacked by another silverback called Rukara.
 This led to the emergency of two families –kyaguliro A&B one led by Mukiza and another led by Rukara. the Mukiza family has 10 members 1 silverback Mukiza, 4 adult females, 4 infants, and 1 juvenile.
-On the other hand, the Rukara family has 1 silver back Rukara, 2 blackbucks, 3 adult females 2 juveniles and 2 infants.
+On the other hand, the Rukara family has 1 silverback Rukara, 2 blackbucks, 3 adult females 2 juveniles and 2 infants.

 This family is named after a plant commonly called “Oruzogoto” which has 17 members.
 It is led by a silverback called Bakwate his name means “an intelligent being and learns quickly”.
-There are 2 silverbacks in this family, the other silver buck is called Busungu which means “hot-tempered”, 3 blackbucks one of them is called Kaganga another one is called Bwoba which means “coward” and final blackbuck is called Otaka, 5 adult females, one is called Birungi which means “pretty”, Nyakiina is another one and she named after the depression on her nose ridge, Kashudwe which also has a mole on her nose, Kakobe is another adult female who was named after resemblance to the baboon called “Nkobe” in local dialect, the final adult female is Mutesi and her name means “calm or relaxed” , 3 juveniles which include Karimi named after her act of sticking her tongue out when playing Kashura named after her protruding hairless eyebrow and finally Kiromba and 4 infants which include Kanywani, Katoto, and Buchura which means the ‘youngest”.
+There are 2 silverbacks in this family, the other silver buck is called Busungu which means “hot-tempered”, 3 blackbucks one of them is called Kaganga another one is called Bwoba which means “coward” and final blackbuck is called Otaka, 5 adult females, one is called Birungi which means “pretty”, Nyakiina is another one and she named after the depression on her nose ridge, Kashudwe which also has a mole on her nose, Kakobe is another adult female who was named after resemblance to the baboon called “Nkobe” in the local dialect, the final adult female is Mutesi and her name means “calm or relaxed” , 3 juveniles which include Karimi named after her act of sticking her tongue out when playing Kashura named after her protruding hairless eyebrow and finally Kiromba and 4 infants which include Kanywani, Katoto, and Buchura which means the ‘youngest”.

 This is the last family in the Ruhija family, it consists of 13 members.
 This family is led by a younger silverback called Ndahura regardless of his age he is the dominant male in this group.
 There are 3 other silverbacks in this family namely Karamuzi, Rukumu, and Rukara, 3 adult females namely Betina, Ruhara, and Kamuga, 2 blackbucks namely Obia and Mugisha 2 juveniles namely Twakire and Kabandize- this broke off the Kyaguliro family, 2 infants namely Kadogo and Mubwindi.